-Regardless of where the cancer is, it is important to exercise your whole body.
+Regardless of where the cancer is or has been, it is important to exercise your whole body.
 We advise people to pace themselves: don’t overdo it on a good day, and don’t underdo it on a bad day.

 How can I exercise safely after cancer treatment?

 - Know the difference between exercise soreness and other pain.

 - To gain strength and endurance you need to make your muscles work.
 When muscles are worked effectively small tears are created which signals to the brain to build these muscles up.
 This pain, known as DOMS, lasts 2-3 days feeling like a dull/achy/stiff feel in the muscle.
 As you get stronger DOMS will ease but through more intense workouts with more vigor, you may experience it again.

 - Shooting, searing, stabbing or catching are concerning, you should lessen the intensity or cease the activity and contact your primary care team.

 - Often peripheral neuropathy can be a side-effect of chemotherapy.
 Exercise has not been shown to have much impact on pain/sensation changes but exercise won’t worsen neuropathy and has huge benefits on walking tolerance, strength, safety and function.

 - If you are having issues with balance, exercise safely through both feet, on even terrain and build up from there.
 Remember, appropriate footwear is extremely important.

 - If you have a low white blood cell count it is still fine to exercise but I recommend doing so in a place where you are less likely to catch an infection.

 - If you have low platelet counts, which affects the ability for blood to clot, do less heavier resistance or impact activities to reduce risk of muscular tearing or falling.